Russia-Ukraine: What to know as Putin takes military action - NewsBreak

 The U.N.
 Security Council held another emergency meeting on Ukraine on Wednesday night, just two days after another emergency session saw no support for Russia’s decision to recognize the two rebel regions of Ukraine as independent and to order Russian troops there for “peacekeeping.”

 “If indeed an operation is being prepared, I have only one thing to say from the bottom of my heart: President Putin, stop your troops from attacking Ukraine.
 Give peace a chance.
 Too many people have already died,” U.N.
-Secretary-General Antonio Guterres told the council.Wall Street losses deepen amid simmering Ukraine crisis
+Secretary-General Antonio Guterres told the council.Stock futures sink, oil spikes after Putin announces invasion of Ukraine

 Council diplomats are now finalizing a draft of a resolution that would declare that Russia is violating the U.N.
 Charter, international law and a 2015 council resolution on Ukraine, a diplomat said, speaking on condition of anonymity because the discussions were private.
 The resolution would urge Russia to come back into compliance immediately, the diplomat said.